 1. Tiny Home Plans with Loft – “Frances”

 DIY building cost $9,700

 Total Floor Area 183 sq. ft. + Porch 42 sq.ft

 Don’t you have a strange feeling that the name of this tiny cottage is somehow related to France…?
 Actually, this micro home with loft is the cutest thing we’ve seen since our trip to a small village of Èze near Nice, France.

 If you’ve never been there you should definitely go.
 Climb the steep streets of this magic village to the end of the cliff and marvel at the breathtaking Mediterranean sea.
 Don’t forget to stop at World-famous Fragonard perfume shop by the village gate on the way back.
 You’ll not miss it – the fragrance is divine!

 Ohhh, now back to the house plan…

 This cozy plan is super-simple – sleep on the loft and do everything else downstairs.
 Since climbing up a steep ladder can be a challenge for older people, don’t plan on convincing your in-laws to move into this mini house.

-Like all micro home plans with loft, Frances is designed mainly for short-term living.
+Like all tiny home plans with loft, Frances is designed mainly for short-term living.
 The floor and the walls are insulated well enough to withstand even harsh winters.
 A unique flooring construction is designed for minimum heat loss and maximum energy saving.

-Just a perfect floor plan for a cute cabin in the woods or a micro house for a student!
+Just a perfect floor plan for a cute cabin in the woods or a micro-house for a student!